Moya/Moya/README.md

 (The `String` extension is just for convenience – you don't have to use it.)

-You can see that the `MoyaPath` protocol translates each value of the enum into a relative URL, while the `MoyaTarget` specifies both a base URL for the API and the sample data for each enum value.
+You can see that the `MoyaPath` protocol translates each value of the enum into a relative URL, which can use values embedded in the enum.
+Super cool.
+The `MoyaTarget` specifies both a base URL for the API and the sample data for each enum value.
 The sample data are `NSData` instances, and could represent JSON, images, text, whatever you're expecting from that endpoint.

 Next, we'll set up the endpoints for use with our API.